 Table 27 provides the total households burdened by housing costs in Lomita in 2019.
-Approximately 51% of rental households in Lomita spend more than 30% of their income on housing, while approximately 37% of homeowner households with a mortgage spend more than 30% of their income on housing.
-33% of all homeowner households do not have a mortgage.
+Approximately 51 percent of rental households in Lomita spend more than 30 percent of their income on housing, and approximately 37 percent of homeowner households with a mortgage spend more than 30 percent of their income on housing.
+Approximately 33 percent of all homeowner households do not have a mortgage.
 As rents continue to rise, outpacing median income, more rental households will continue to be burdened by housing costs, leaving homeownership further out of reach for many.